coreboot/coreboot/Documentation/soc/amd/psp_integration.md

 *   Intermediate Key Encryption Key, used to decrypt encrypted firmware images.
     This is mandatory in order to support encrypted firmware.

+**0x22**: PSP Token Unlock data
+*   Used to support time-bound Secure Debug unlock during boot.
+This entry may be omitted if the Token Unlock debug feature is not required.

 **0x24**: Security policy binary
 *   A security policy is applied to restrict the untrusted access to security sensitive regions.